o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-extensions.md

 Any replacement components need to support the following:

-* Implement the request bus that matches the component being replaced (`TerrainSpawnerRequestBus`, `TerrainAreaHeightRequestBus`, `TerrainAreaSurfaceRequestBus`, etc).
+* Implement the request bus that matches the component being replaced.
+For example, `TerrainSpawnerRequestBus`, `TerrainAreaHeightRequestBus`, or `TerrainAreaSurfaceRequestBus`.
-* Declare that it implements each service that matches the component being replaced (`TerrainAreaService`, `TerrainHeightProviderService`, `TerrainSurfaceProviderService`, etc) in `GetProvidedServices`.
+* Declare that it implements each service that matches the component being replaced in `GetProvidedServices`.
+For example, `TerrainAreaService`, `TerrainHeightProviderService`, or `TerrainSurfaceProviderService`.
 * Support thread safety.
 * Call `OnCompositionChanged` or `OnCompositionRegionChanged` whenever any data within the component changes.
 * Call the appropriate APIs on the `TerrainSystemServiceRequestBus` to register/unregister/refresh a terrain region.